Task-Driven Dictionary Learning: Data-Driven Dictionary Learning

 As pointed out by Bottou and Bousquet~\cite{bottou}, one is usually not interested in a perfect minimization of the \emph{empirical} cost~$g_n(\D)$, but instead in the minimization with respect to~$\D$ of the {\em expected} cost

-where the expectation is taken relative to the (unknown) probability distribution~$p(\x)$ of the data, and is supposed to be finite.\footnote{We use ``a.s.'' (almost sure) to denote convergence with probability one.} In practice, dictionary learning problems often involve a large amount of data.
+where the expectation is taken relative to the (unknown) probability distribution~$p(\x)$ of the data, and is supposed to be finite.\footnote{We use ``a.s.'' (almost surely) to denote convergence with probability one.} In practice, dictionary learning problems often involve a large amount of data.
 For instance when the vectors $\x$ represent image patches, $n$ can be up to several millions in a single image.
 In this context, online learning techniques have shown to be very efficient for obtaining a stationary point of this optimization problem~\cite{mairal7}.
-Our paper exploits this stochastic setting as well, by proposing to minimize an expected cost corresponding to a supervised dictionary learning formulation, which we now present.
+In this paper, we propose to minimize an expected cost corresponding to a \emph{supervised} dictionary learning formulation, which we now present.